Ramp4546/MemoryCard-Game/Readme.txt

 How to run the game:-
-(Important note:- the code will not run directly due to browser hosting issues use VS-code instead)

-step-1:-After Unzipping the Folder, open the folder "MemoryCardGame" with Visual Studio Code.
+(Important note:- the code will not run directly due to browser hosting issues use VS-code instead) (for downloading the fiie download the zip file from github dont use directly as path is needed) step-1:-After Unzipping the Folder, open the folder "MemoryCardGame" with Visual Studio Code.
 (note:- if you don't have visual studio install using this link https://code.visualstudio.com/)